odnam-sahithi/EasyLoans/README.md

 Users will be notified via ***Email*** on approval of any seek or finance by other users.

 ## Note
-Because this programme requires some ```.env``` variables to be utilised locally so we recommend going straight to that page [Easy Loans](https://easyloans1.herokuapp.com)
+Because this programme requires some ```.env``` variables to be utilised locally we recommend going straight to the page [Easy Loans](https://easyloans1.herokuapp.com)

 ## Contributing